The clinical presentations vary widely, from mild to life-threatening.

-A biopsy, in which a small sample of skin and / or bone is taken and examined under a microscope for abnormal cells (Biopsy of the skin and bone marrow to check for Langerhans cells).
+In a biopsy, a small sample of skin and bone is taken and examined under a microscope for abnormal cells (Biopsy of the skin and bone marrow to check for Langerhans cells).

-X-rays of all the bones in the body to find out how many bones are affected and routine scans of the bones, skull, and lungs; and blood tests (complete blood count) and testing for a gene mutation in BRAF V600E.
+X-rays of all the bones in the body to determine how many bones are affected; routine scans of the bones, skull, and lungs; and blood tests (complete blood count) and testing for a gene mutation in BRAF V600E.

-These tests will help the doctor determine if the disease is of the single or multi-system type.
+These tests will help the doctor determine if the disease is single or multisystem.

-An X-ray of the entire skeletal system can be done to determine how extensive the disease is and whether or not systemic involvement is indicated.
+An X-ray of the entire skeletal system can determine how extensive the disease is and whether or not systemic involvement is indicated.

 Diagnostic tests for adults may also include:

 Langerhans cell histiocytosis is sometimes related to cancer.
 CT scans and biopsy should be done to rule out possible cancer.